mlobacz/oneclick-lca-assignment/README.md

     ```bash
     pip install --upgrade pip
-    pip install .
+    pip install . --no-cache-dir (last flag is optional, but may be needed in case of issues with dependecies)
     ```

-5. At this moment, scraping should work fine.
+5. (OPTIONAL) At this moment, both scraping and extracting pfds should work fine.
 Extracting tables however, may need some extra dependecies.
 If necessary check the details in [camelot documentation](https://camelot-py.readthedocs.io/en/master/user/install-deps.html).

    * For Ubuntu
     ```bash